Traveling to Portland

 Checked Baggage: For most airlines, the weight limit for each piece of luggage is 22kg.
 Anything OVER this restriction will be charged an overweight fee of about $50, which you will be required to pay.
 We highly recommend that you pack your belongings in two medium-sized suitcases to check, each weighing less than 22kg.
 If you expect to purchase items such as souvenirs to take home, please consider packing all your belongings in one suitcase and bringing an empty duffel bag or collapsible suitcase to fill later.
 Any bottles of liquid that weight 3 or more ounces must be placed in your checked baggage.

 Carry-ons: Airlines also allow passengers one carry-on bag and a personal item (purse or laptop case or small backpack) to keep with them aboard the plane.
 You may want to pack one complete outfit in one of your carry-ons in case your checked baggage is delayed in transit.
-Also, any prescription medication or bottles of liquid that weigh less than 3 ounces must be packed in a quart size Ziploc bag as part of your carry-on luggage.
+Also, any prescription medication or bottles of liquid that weigh less than 3 ounces must be packed in a quart size Ziploc and/or clear/sealed plastic bag as part of your carry-on luggage.

 For the most up-to-date travel information, please visit the Transportation Security Administration (TSA) website.